Koczek9/RDK_SUMMIT_DEMO/README.md

 Once you have these set up, you're ready to create a DAC app using the instructions in `wayland_demo_instructions` or `qt_app_instructions`.

 TODO: check instructions for Windows machines

+## Hardware requirements

+TODO - Raspberry Pi 3B, but which image?